System size expansion: Software

 The linear noise approximation has become a popular technique for estimating the size of intrinsic noise in terms of coefficients of variation and Fano factors for molecular species in intracellular pathways.
 The second moment obtained from the linear noise approximation (on which the noise measures are based) are exact only if the pathway is composed of first-order reactions.
 However bimolecular reactions such as enzyme-substrate, protein-protein and protein-DNA interactions are ubiquitous elements of all known pathways; for such cases, the linear noise approximation can give estimates which are accurate in the limit of large reaction volumes.
 Since this limit is taken at constant concentrations, it follows that the linear noise approximation gives accurate results in the limit of large molecule numbers and becomes less reliable for pathways characterized by many species with low copy numbers of molecules.

+The system size expansion and linear noise approximation have been made available via automated derivation in an open source software project Multi-Scale Modelling Tool (MuMoT).

 A number of studies have elucidated cases of the insufficiency of the linear noise approximation in biological contexts by comparison of its predictions with those of stochastic simulations.
 This has led to the investigation of higher order terms of the system size expansion that go beyond the linear approximation.
 These terms have been used to obtain more accurate moment estimates for the mean concentrations and for the variances of the concentration fluctuations in intracellular pathways.
 In particular, the leading order corrections to the linear noise approximation yield corrections of the conventional rate equations.
 Terms of higher order have also been used to obtain corrections to the variances and covariances estimates of the linear noise approximation.
 The linear noise approximation and corrections to it can be computed using the open source software intrinsic Noise Analyzer.
 The corrections have been shown to be particularly considerable for allosteric and non-allosteric enzyme-mediated reactions in intracellular compartments.